shahamish/benchapp-google-calendar-sync/README.md

 ### Location Addresses Not Clickable
 **Fixed in v1.2.1:** Location fields now properly unescape ICS formatting characters (\\n, \\,) so addresses display correctly and link to Google Maps.

+### Script Deletes All Events When Source is Down
+**Critical Fix in v1.3.1:** Added error handling to prevent data loss when BenchApp servers are unavailable.
+The script now fails safely rather than deleting events when it cannot fetch data.

+**Symptoms:** Script removes all hockey events after a 504 or other HTTP error **Solution:** Updated error handling prevents sync when source data is unavailable

 ## 🤝 Contributing

 Contributions welcome!
 Please feel free to submit a Pull Request.